 These outcomes included regretting sex, regretting the choice of sexual partner, and not using contraception.

 There is a link between alcohol and sexual assault.
-A publication released by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) states that approximately 50 percent of people who report sexual assault say that they were drinking at the time of the assault.
+A publication released by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) states that approximately

 The same report states that men who have been drinking alcohol are responsible for 50 percent of sexual assaults.